sjahu/imiji/README.md

 - `pip install flask pymongo`

 # Launching imiji
 To run the project, run `workon imiji` then `./run.sh`.
 The default port is 5000.
+A MongoDB instance must be accessible at the URI specified in the Flask instance config.